 Circle had earlier said it moved “the small percentage of USDC reserve deposits held at Silvergate” to other banking partners.

-USDC is the second-largest stablecoin by market capitalization with a $43.5 billion circulating supply and over $6.3 billion in daily traded volume.
+USDC is the second-largest stablecoin by market capitalisation with a $43.5 billion circulating supply and over $6.3 billion in daily traded volume.